vczh-websites/vczh/Breville.md

 ### Note

-- Knodos basket could be 2.5g more than breville 54mm, needs precise experiment.
+Knodos basket produces much less pressure.
+For Zoka Tatoosh 6/18.0g extracts significantly more than 2/20.0g **(K)**.

 ## Dial In